|

 If this happens you can try removing, cleaning and re-greasing the "D" bushings.
 But if they're really wasted, order new ones from Hotchkis.
 Note that there are updated part numbers; Hotchkis says some customers were breaking the brackets with certain off-road truck applications using larger diameter sway bars.
 To address this, they switched all applications to use a new bracket with welded gussets.

-The updated bushing part numbers are 5939.01 for the front ($10/pair) and 5340G for the rear ($6/pair).
 The part number for the new "HD universal sway brackets" is 23090074.

 They definitely look heavy duty.